pandayzyx/Project_tictactoe/README.md

 # Project_tictactoe

-This project was created  with Js and Bootstrap.
+This project was created  with vanilla Js.

 ## Overview of The Project:
 Ticatactoe web app is a platform where you can play your childhood fav game ticatactoe.